-- LOQTORZI may be used in combination with the chemotherapy medicines cisplatin and gemcitabine, as your first treatment when your NPC has spread to other parts of your body (metastatic) or has returned (recurrent) in nearby tissues (locally advanced). - LOQTORZI may be used alone to treat your NPC when it: - has returned and cannot be removed with surgery or - has spread (metastatic), and - o you received chemotherapy that contains platinum, and it did not work or is no longer working.
+- LOQTORZI may be used in combination with the chemotherapy medicines cisplatin and gemcitabine, as your first treatment when your NPC has spread to other parts of your body (metastatic) or has returned (recurrent) in nearby tissues (locally advanced). - LOQTORZI may be used alone to treat your NPC when it: - \circ $\;$ has returned and cannot be removed with surgery ${\rm or}$ - has spread (metastatic), and - o you received chemotherapy that contains platinum, and it did not work or is no longer working. - It is not known if LOQTORZI is safe and effective in children.